vroland/epdiy-hardware/v7-soc-8bit/README.md

 - No UART chip, hence no need to add an additional LDO, saving space
 - Expose all non-used GPIOs.

+**IMPORTANT: Do not send this by any means to fabrication.** The RF is like dark Magic for me and I'm 99% sure that the WiFi / BLE part of this board will not work.
+As you can read below, learning this is actually very hard, and RF is not something you can **copy and paste** from another board.
+The RF part has to match and be callibrated for your board in S3 and newer chips, otherwise the Silicon itself might get hot and do not work correctly.

 ## Selected S3 SoC

 [ESP32-S3(FN8)](https://jlcpcb.com/partdetail/EspressifSystems-ESP32_S3_FN8/C2913196) 8 MB flash needs external PSRAM chip